 1. Build Your Pantry with Basic Japanese Staples

+Key staples for Japanese food include rice and noodles such as soba, udon, ramen, and pasta.
 Next, you’ll need essential condiments, spices, and dry goods.
-They are mainly soy sauce, mirin, sake, miso, rice vinegar, and dashi (soup stock).
-Each of these ingredients is often used in combination to provide fundamental flavors to Japanese food.
-Once you have them in the pantry, you’ll be able to cook up a wide variety of authentic Japanese dishes.
+These mainly consist of soy sauce, mirin, sake, miso, rice vinegar, and dashi (soup stock).
+These ingredients are often used in combination to provide fundamental flavors to Japanese dishes.
+Once you have them in your pantry, you’ll be able to cook up a wide variety of authentic Japanese dishes.

 Read: